 Some things to consider if you decide to submit an application yourself is that that the lender will subject the application to a credit check and may ask you to provide additional documentation such as proof of earnings.

 It may also want to survey your property to establish its value.
 If it is happy to lend to you, it will issue you with a formal mortgage offer, including a key facts illustration laying out the terms and conditions of the loan.

 6. Find a legal expert

-Our expert advisers will undertake a comprehensive search of the market – looking at thousands of products – to ensure they find what suits your needs.
+At Which?
+Mortgage Advisers, our expert team will undertake a comprehensive search of the market – looking at thousands of products – to ensure they find the right remortgage deal to suit your needs.
 We’ll manage your application from start to finish and liaise with the lender and solicitor on your behalf.

 Give us a call today for a free consultation on 0800 316 4071 or fill out our callback form and we’ll get in touch with you.

 Calls are free from mobiles and landlines